2015 government supplied seasonal influenza vaccine information

 - Pregnant women at any time during their pregnancy

-- Aboriginal and Torres Strait Islander people aged 15 years and older
+- Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and older

 - Residents of nursing homes and other long-term care facilities